 When you find the right moment, be honest and clear about your child’s weight and the need to make healthy changes.
-The more she understands, the more likely she will be to make and keep to healthy changes.
+The more your child understands, the more likely she’ll be to make and stick to healthy changes.

 For example, ‘I’ve noticed that you haven’t been getting a lot of exercise lately.
 I think you might be getting to a weight that’s not healthy for you.
 But I’m no expert!
 How would you feel about talking to the GP?’

 Choose your language carefully.
 Most people find that terms like ‘obese’ are negative, hurtful and unhelpful.
 It’s more positive to use terms like ‘overweight’ or ‘above your healthiest weight’.
-These focus on health, not body image.
+These terms keep the focus on health, not body image.

 Avoid talking about ‘dieting’

 Restricted eating and kilojoule counting isn’t a strategy for developing long-term healthy eating habits.
-In a small percentage of people, it can even be a risk factor for eating disorders.
-So try to talk to your child about eating healthily rather than a advising your child to start a diet.
+For some teenagers, dieting can even be a risk factor for eating disorders.
+So try to talk to your child about eating in a healthy way rather than about starting a diet.

-When teenagers feel good about their bodies, they are more likely to have good self-esteem and mental health, as well as a balanced attitude to eating and physical activity.
-You can read more about the relationship between weight and body image
+When teenagers feel good about their bodies, they’re more likely to have good self-esteem and mental health, as well as balanced attitudes to eating and physical activity.
+You can read more about the relationship between health and body image

 Risk factors for unhealthy weight gain